 Lemma \ref{lem_ilc1} not only presents a sufficient condition for $G_k$ satisfying C1, but also states that $\|y_k\|_\lambda$ is uniformly bounded.
-Obviously, we can offer more than that, i.e., convergence and uniqueness of the limit solution, by invoking the $k$-dependent contraction mapping theorem. \begin{theorem} A1-A3 are satisfied.
-If $D_2\ge\max\{D_0,D^*\}$ as in Lemma \ref{lem_ilc1}, there exists a unique limit solution for {{$y_k$ in (\ref{eqn:yk3})}} as $k$ tends to infinity.
-Moreover, $\lim_{k\to\infty}y_k=y_\infty$, where $y_\infty$ is defined as the solution to the following equation.
+Obviously, we can offer more than that, i.e., convergence and uniqueness of the limit solution, by invoking the $k$-dependent contraction mapping theorem. \begin{theorem} Consider the mapping in (\ref{eqn:gk}), {$\beta\neq 0$} and let A1-A3 hold.
+If $D_2\ge\max\{D_0,D^*\}$ as in Lemma \ref{lem_ilc1}, then there exists a unique limit solution {{$y_k$ {{of}} (\ref{eqn:yk3})}} as $k$ tends to infinity.
+Moreover, $\lim_{k\to\infty}y_k=y_\infty$. $y_\infty$ is defined as the solution to the following equation